-Anderson University seeks to serve students preparing for seminary education through a range of courses considered basic to graduate theological study.
+Anderson University seeks to serve students preparing for seminary education through a range of courses considered basic to graduate study in theology.

 - Communication skills essential for interpreting and communicating the faith of the church.
 The ability to read, write, and speak standard written English is vital.
 Students are encouraged to have a reading knowledge of at least one language other than English.
 It is highly desirable that a reading knowledge of Greek and Hebrew be developed as a basic tool for meaningful graduate theological education.
 Additional language skills might be essential, depending on vocational intent and the setting of potential ministry.